The Foundations of Inca Military Power

 Leather and Hide Armor

 Leather armor supplemented textile protection, particularly for elite soldiers and officers.
 Breastplates made from cured llama, alpaca, or deer hide offered superior resistance to cutting blows compared to quilted fabric alone.
 These were often reinforced with additional layers over vital organs.
 Leather helmets, known as uma chuku, protected the head and could feature ear flaps or neck guards for extended coverage.
-Some helmets incorporated wooden or bone inserts for added rigidity.
+Some helmets incorporated wooden or bone inserts for added rigidity, creating a composite structure that distributed impact forces across a broader area.

 Wooden Shields